pjve90/wealth_afr/README.md

     - age_absw95, age_absw98, age_absw00, age_absw02, age_absw04, age_absw06, age_absw10, are the ages of each woman at each census.

 In the folder "Model_code" you can find the files:
-- "fit_firstbaby_threewealth_real.R", which contains the code for all the statistical analyses
+- "fit_firstbaby_threewealth_real.R", which contains the code for all the statistical analyses of the results in the manuscript.
-- "firstbaby_threewealth.stan", which contains the code for the Stan model.
+- "firstbaby_threewealth.stan", which contains the code for the Stan model for the results in the manuscript.

+In the folder "Offset" you can find the files:
+- "fit_firstbaby_offset.R", which contains the code for all the statistical analyses with the wealth predictors one year before age at first birth.
+- "firstbaby_offset.stan", which contains the code for the Stan model with the wealth predictors one year before age at first birth.

+In the folder "Interaction" you can find the files:
+- "fit_firstbaby_interaction_abs_diff_real.R", which contains the code for all the statistical analyses with interaction between absolute wealth and short-term wealth variability.
+- "firstbaby_interaction_abs_diff.stan", which contains the code for the Stan model with interaction between absolute wealth and short-term wealth variability.
+- "fit_firstbaby_interaction_abs_msd_real.R", which contains the code for all the statistical analyses with interaction between absolute wealth and long-term wealth variability.
+- "firstbaby_interaction_abs_msd.stan", which contains the code for the Stan model with interaction between absolute wealth and long-term wealth variability.